tmmcguire/ashurbanipal/sql/NOTES.md

     $ createuser --interactive
     $ sudo adduser <user>  # to create the system account

+Note: set database password here.
+If needed later, use the command:

+    alter role <user> with encrypted password '<password>';

 ## ...Create a new database ##

     $ createdb <user>